mjkwon2021/CAT-Net/README.md

 ````
 python tools/train.py
 ````
-Training starts from pretrained weight if you place them properly.
+Training starts from the pretrained weight if you place it properly.

 ## Licence
 This code is built on top of [HRNet](https://github.com/HRNet/HRNet-Semantic-Segmentation).
 You need to follow their licence.